-- (c) The patient eligibility criteria that have to be met: - 1.
-Less than \$25,000 total annual household income. - 2.
-Can have Medicare or private insurance, but cannot have prescription coverage. - (d) To whom the products are sent for distribution to the patient: Physician. - (e) The specific forms that have to be completed, if any, to be enrolled in the program, and from whom the forms are obtained:
+1. Less than \$25,000 total annual household income.

+2. Can have Medicare or private insurance, but cannot have prescription coverage.

+(e) The specific forms that have to be completed, if any, to be enrolled in the program, and from whom the forms are obtained: